rdmorganiser/rdmorganiser.github.io/en/outreach.md

 *Jochen Klar, Claudia Engelhardt, Heike Neuroth, and Harry Enke*
 [Link zum Abstract](http://meetingorganizer.copernicus.org/EGU2016/EGU2016-16394.pdf)

 At FH Potsdam, the project collaborated with a one semester course for master students of Information Science.
-In  a project course in winter semester 2015/16, students did course work on various aspects associated with the  project:
+In winter semester 2015/2016 students from a project course did course work on various aspects associated with the project:

 * Datenmanagementpläne.
 Eine Bestandsübersicht.
 (Data management plans / An overview)
 * Publikation von Forschungsdaten.
 (Publication of research data)